-Earlier this year I spoke to NU Women about my experience of creating a digital identity as a researcher, and in this post I outline some of the key points of my talk.
+In 2016 I spoke to NU Women about my experience of creating a digital identity as a researcher, and in this post I outline some of the key points of my talk.
 Since I started my PhD at the University of Warwick in 2007 digital tools have been essential to my practice as an academic, and especially useful to me in navigating the post-PhD years as an early career researcher.

 I started blogging as a PhD student in 2007 on the University of Warwick’s Warwick Blogs platform, using my blog to write about my research from new angles, engage with relevant news and current affairs, and to reflect upon conferences and events I’d attended.
 An institutional platform such as Warwick blogs provides a good starting point to build up an online presence: the institutional stamp helps to give credibility and provides an established community of colleagues and students to read and respond to posts; institutional sites will also perform highly in search rankings, thereby helping to promote your work.

 As I developed from PhD to ECR, my needs for blogging evolved and I moved to a new WordPress site soon after I finished my PhD.
 This move coincided with wanting to establish more of an independent identity as a post-PhD researcher, and also reflected my anticipation of institutional mobility as an early career scholar: I have moved jobs twice in the last year and having most of my online content on an independent site reduces the need for transferring my digital presence each time.
 This also allowed me to expand my online presence beyond the blog: WordPress sites can be as simple or as complex as you want but essentially have most of the functionality of a website, and a lot of flexibility in terms of layout and content design.
 This has allowed me to build the site into an online portfolio of my academic life – I have separate pages dedicated to research, teaching, and early career researcher activity – alongside the blog itself.